Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .bash}

-In order to use this new BAM with metaBAT2 we also need to index the alignment using the command `samtools index`.
+In order to use this new BAM with MetaBAT2 we also need to index the alignment using the command `samtools index`.

 ~~~
 samtools index pilon_short_read_alignment.bam
 ~~~
 {: .bash}

-When we have the sorted and indexed BAM file we are then ready to use metaBAT2.
+When we have the sorted and indexed BAM file we are then ready to use MetaBAT2.

 ## Binning using MetaBAT2

 MetaBAT2 has been pre-installed on your instance.
-From the documentation [README.md file](https://bitbucket.org/berkeleylab/metabat/src/master/README.md) we can see how to run MetaBAT2 on the command line in the section "MetaBAT 2 USAGE: running on command line".
+The [documentation](https://bitbucket.org/berkeleylab/metabat/src/master/README.md) tells us how to run the program via the command line.

-This tells us the "easy" way to run metaBAT2 is using `runMetaBat.sh <options> assembly.fasta sample1.bam [sample2.bam ...]`, this will generate a depth file and then do the binning for us.
-We're also going to add the flag `-m 1500`, which sets the minimum contig length it will try to bin to 1500bp
+The easiest way to run MetaBAT2 is using the command `runMetaBat.sh <options> assembly.fasta sample1.bam [sample2.bam ...]`.
+This will generate a depth file and then do the binning for us.
+In this example, we're also going to add the flag `-m 1500`, which sets the minimum contig length to 1500bp - any contigs shorter than this will not be binned.
 ~~~
 runMetaBat.sh -m 1500 ../pilon/pilon.fasta pilon_short_read_alignment.bam
 ~~~
 {: .bash}

-When you run this, `metaBAT2` will first read in the bam file then generate bins.
+MetaBAT2 first reads in the `.bam` file, then generates bins.
 This should take around 5 minutes.

-You will first see the following when metaBAT2 is processing the bam file.
-It will likely stay at this point for a few minutes while the bam file is processed.
+While MetaBAT2 is processing the `.bam` file you will see the following output:
 ~~~
 Executing: 'jgi_summarize_bam_contig_depths --outputDepth pilon.fasta.depth.txt --percentIdentity 97 --minContigLength 1000 --minContigDepth 1.0  --referenceFasta ../pilon/pilon.fasta pilon_short_read_alignment.bam' at Wed 28 Sep 16:45:13 BST 2022
 Output depth matrix to pilon.fasta.depth.txt